Elephant418/Staq/README.md

 Staq
 ======

-Modular & maintainable website
+Presentation
 --------
-Staq is a mini PHP framework for modular & maintainable website.<br>
+Staq is a mini PHP framework for *modular & maintainable website*.<br>
 Staq means "Stack query", it allow you to instantiate a stack of classes through several extensions.

 Instead of directly instantiate a class: <code>new \Model\User</code> or <code>new \My_Extension\Model\User</code>,<br>